← Back

 MC1187679 Microsoft Teams: Protection against tenant-owned domain impersonation in Teams chat

 Microsoft Teams: Protection against tenant-owned domain impersonation in Teams chat Teams will soon alert users of external chat attempts impersonating tenant-owned domains, enhancing security for organizations with external access enabled.
-Feature is on by default and requires no admin action.
-[Introduction:] Coming soon to Microsoft Teams : A.
+[Introduction:] Coming soon to Microsoft Teams : A new security feature to enhance external collaboration..

 Details